 With heat transfer by thermal convection, heat is transported with a flowing substance.
 Convection only occurs in fluids, i.e. gases and liquids.
-You will find more information in this article.

 One possibility of heat transfer is that hot substances flow from one place to another and transport thermal energy accordingly.
 Such a transfer of heat is referred to as thermal convection.
 This type of heat transfer will be explained in more detail by the following examples and a simple experiment.